 LG B9 vs LG B8: takeaway

-Keep in mind, though, that the B8 OLED was still a truly capable TV from 2018, and well worth the price in its own right.
+Given current pricing, the B9 is likely worth the upgrade, through if a couple of hundred dollars / pounds is going to make the difference, the older B8 OLED model was still a truly capable TV from 2018, and is well worth the price in its own right.